 This work is performed by the BCA’s Conservation & Access Committee.

 Countryside Rights of Way Act

 The 2000 Countryside Rights of Way Act normally gives a public right of access to land mapped as ‘open country’ for certain allowed activities.
-However, it is unclear whether caving is one of these activities.
+The BCA believes caving is one of these activities.

 The BCA’s CRoW Working Group is campaigning for caving to be recognised as an allowed activity on CRoW access land.
 At the time of writing (2020), Government bodies insist that it is not, despite not being specifically excluded by the CRoW Act wording.
 Legal advice obtained by the BCA, as well as the more recently published Julian Glover ‘Landscapes Review’, suggest that caving should be allowed on access land.